Gaurav6291/Gaurav6291/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on the clone of Reddit.com
+- 🔭 I’m currently working on the clone of whatsapp.com

-- 🌱 I’m currently learning **Mearn Stack**
+- 🌱 I’m currently learning **MERN Stack**

 - 👯 I’m looking to collaborate on **OpenSource Projects**